Vaccination Site Location:

 SHS is now providing COVID-19 vaccines and boosters for TAMU students, faculty and staff.
-Those who are eligible must book online.
-As of 02/21/2022, COVID-19 vaccine appointments are only being offered on Mondays and Fridays.
+Those who are eligible can schedule an appointment by visiting the Patient Portal.

 Once your vaccination appointment is scheduled, SHS recommends that you fill out the appropriate vaccination form prior to your appointment in order to minimize your wait time.
 This form will also be available at the vaccination site if you are unable to fill it out in advance.

 The COVID-19 vaccination is not required for students, faculty or staff.
 This voluntary vaccine is available to those who choose to receive it.
 SHS follows state and local health guidelines related to who is recommended to receive the vaccine.

 It is highly encouraged to speak with your primary care provider prior to scheduling an appointment to receive the vaccine, as every individual’s health care needs differ.
 During your appointment at our vaccination site, healthcare professionals will be administering the vaccines and available to answer any questions.
 Prior to the appointment, all individuals will fill out vaccine questionnaire which will be reviewed by staff.
 If at any time there may be a concern regarding an individual receiving the vaccine, it will be discussed with the individual during the appointment.

 - On the arm where you got the shot: pain, redness and swelling

 - Throughout the rest of the body: tiredness, headache, muscle pain, chills, fever and nausea